Firefly (TV series): Casting

+The series was picked up in December 2001, and casting started in January 2002.
 In casting his nine-member crew, Whedon looked first at the actors and considered their chemistry with others.
 Cast member Sean Maher recalls, "So then he just sort of put us all together, and I think it was very quick like right out of the gate, we all instantly bonded."
 All nine cast members were chosen before filming began; while making the original pilot "Serenity", Whedon decided that Rebecca Gayheart was unsuitable for the role of Inara Serra, and shot her scenes in singles so that it would be easier to replace her.
 Morena Baccarin auditioned for the role and two days later was on the set in her first television show.
 "Joss brought me down from the testing room like a proud dad, holding my hand and introducing me", Baccarin recalled.

 Whedon approached Nathan Fillion to play the lead role of Malcolm Reynolds; after Whedon explained the premise and showed him the treatment for the pilot, Fillion was eager for the role.
 Fillion was called back several times to read for the part before he was cast.
 He noted that "it was really thrilling.
 It was my first lead, and I was pretty nervous, but I really wanted that part, and I wanted to tell those stories."
 Fillion later said he was "heartbroken" when he learned the series had been canceled.
 Fillion has called his time on Firefly the best acting job he ever had, and compares every job he has had to it.